Legal Insurance

 Oct 18, 2022

 A will is a legal document that outlines your assets and how you want them handled after you pass.
-It’s an important piece of a solid estate plan and ensures your loved ones will be taken care of in your absence.
+It’s an important piece of a solid estate plan and ensures your surviving spouse or your loved ones know your final wishes and will be taken care of in your absence.

 Types of wills

-There are four main types of wills: simple, testamentary trust, joint, and living wills.
-Each type is meant for different situations, satisfying varying individual needs and circumstances.
+There are different types of wills, but the four main types are wills: simple, testamentary trust, joint, and living wills.
+Each type is meant for different situations, satisfying varying individual needs and circumstances as part of your estate planning.

 Simple will